 - CEV staff are advised to continue to work from home where possible, but if they cannot work from home, they should now attend their workplace.

 There is guidance to assist school leaders in actions they should take to minimise the risk of transmission of coronavirus (COVID-19) in their setting.
 This includes public health advice, endorsed by Public Health England (PHE).

 The Peterborough SENCO COVID Forums are multi-agency forums which were formed in response to feedback from Special Educational Needs Co-ordinators (SENCOs) during the COVID-19 pandemic.
 This was to ensure settings received topical, timely and consistent communication from a range of stakeholders, including the opportunity to share best practice across Peterborough (and beyond with colleagues attending from further afield) which SENCO's have reported have had a positive impact on children, young people and families during these unprecedented times.

-The Peterborough SENCO Forums run in parallel to the 'Peterborough SENCO Network' - which is our co-produced SENCO Network and there are now two training dates in term 1 2020/21 - Please click on this link to be taken to the Peterborough SENCO Network page.
+The Peterborough SENCO Forums run in parallel to the 'Peterborough SENCO Network' - which is our co-produced SENCO Network.

 Education Health and Care Plan Questionnaire